 There is a plugin that allows you to segment audiences and advertise directly to those people on Twitter with promoted tweets.
 This is a great way to cut through the noise and show them content that only they see.

-PR and communications professionals can use audience insights to find publications and personalities, and to create specific angles and comms geared towards a target demographic.
+PR and communications professionals can use audience insights to find publications and personalities, and to create specific angles geared towards a target demographic.
 It’s also an important mechanism in terms of finding fitting influencers.

 Anyone who needs to understand the audiences who are talking about your brand and products should have some form of comprehensive audience insight.